New Plymouth Boys' High School

 New Plymouth Boys' High School is a single-sex boys' state secondary school in New Plymouth, Taranaki, New Zealand.

 The school currently caters for approximately 1300 students, including 210 boarders, on its 15 ha site.

-The school often collaborates with the very close-by New Plymouth Girls' High School.
-For example, the Hillary Challenge team for New Plymouth always draws students from both schools and the jazz band and concert band include musicians from both schools.
+The school often collaborates with the very close-by New Plymouth Girls' High School when participating in competitions and in extracurricular activities.

 History

-New Plymouth Boys' High School was established in 1878 by an Act of Parliament and was officially opened in 1882; the school celebrated its 125th Jubilee in 2007.
+New Plymouth High School was established in 1878 by an Act of Parliament and was officially opened in 1882.
+The school was established on reserve land that had been set aside for educational purposes.
+The first headmaster was Ernest Pridham, who ran the school until his retirement in 1911.

+The school only admitted boys until 1885, when girls were accepted for the first time.
+It remained coeducational until 1914, when New Plymouth Girls' High School was established in Strandon.
+From this date, the school became New Plymouth Boys' High School.

+The school celebrated its 125th Jubilee in 2007.

 Thomas Shailer Weston was for some time a governor of the school.

 Pridham Hall

 Pridham Hall, named after the first headmaster Ernest Pridham, a Master of the Arts graduate from Dublin, is one of the heritage buildings from New Plymouth, registered by Heritage New Zealand as a Category 1 Historic Place.

-Designed by the New Zealand architect William Cumming, Pridham Hall was built between 1918-1919 by Boon Bros of New Plymouth and it was for a very long time the main building of the school.
-It is made of reinforced concrete with a roughcast exterior, and a pressed metal tiles roof with a large roof lantern on the north façade.
-On the west wing of the building there is a large Elizabethan style window and a large balcony on the front façade towards the cricket ground.
-Pridham Hall has a large assembly hall featuring timber panelling and wooden columns and several classrooms and laboratories built around it.
+Designed by the New Zealand architect William Cumming, Pridham Hall was built between 1918 and 1919 by Boon Bros of New Plymouth and it was for a very long time the main building of the school.
+It features a large roof lantern on the north façade, a large Elizabethan style window at the west wing of the building, and a large balcony on the front façade towards the cricket ground.
+Pridham Hall has several classrooms and laboratories built around it.

 The building suffered from a serious fire in 1925, that destroyed the classrooms in the South-Eastern corner, affecting also the roof of the assembly hall.
 The damage was repaired again by the Boon Bros later that year.